qiskit-community/qiskit-experiments/docs/tutorials/randomized_benchmarking.rst

 Mirror RB implementation in ``pyGSTi``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``MirrorRBPyGSTi`` subclass of ``MirrorRB`` uses the circuit generation in
-``pyGSTi`` but the circuit transpilation in Qiskit Experiments.
-It is primarily
-used for testing and comparison, and an instance of such an experiment is
+The ``pyGSTi`` implementation of Mirror RB can be used for testing and
-constructed in the same way as described above. ``MirrorRBPyGSTi`` uses Qiskit's
-transpilation because ``pyGSTi`` transpiles circuits slightly differently,
+comparison.
+We note however that ``pyGSTi`` transpiles circuits slightly
-producing small discrepancies in fit parameters between the two codes.
-To
+differently, producing small discrepancies in fit parameters between the two
-illustrate, consider the two circuits below, both of which were generated in
+codes.
+To illustrate, consider the two circuits below, both of which were
-``pyGSTi``.
+generated in ``pyGSTi``.
 The first circuit was transpiled in ``pyGSTi``,

 .. image:: pygsti-data-pygsti-transpiled-circ.png